s4y/reserve/README.md

 …the page immediately starts counting up by two without reloading or losing the count.
 (Note: Reserve will only attempt to reload a module if its first line is `// reserve:hot_reload`.
 Otherwise, it sticks to reloading the whole page.)

-If you give your class an `adopt()` method, then it will run the first time any method is called on each instance of the class, before the method itself runs.
-It may perform any work (e.g. recreating an element) to update it to the new version.
+To reload a module, Reserve modifies the old class so that if any method is called on an object of that class, the object's prototype switches to the new version before the method runs.
+If the (new) class has an `adopt()` method, then `adopt()` runs just before the original method. `adopt()` can perform any work (e.g. recreating an element) to update the object to the new version.

 ## Current status